Duncan White: Sporting career

 He was selected to the college athletics team at the age of 16 in 1934.
 He became the college athletics captain at the age of 18 in 1936.
 He took part in 400-yard hurdles at the 1938 British Empire Games but could not deliver the expected performances after suffering a hamstring injury.
-He was incredibly the only schoolboy to have picked in the Sri Lankan contingent for the 1938 British Empire Games.
+He was incredibly the only schoolboy to have picked in the Ceylonese contingent for the 1938 British Empire Games.
 He became champion at national public schools championships, Ceylon championships and India-Ceylon championships.
 He was chosen to represent Ceylon at the dual meet against India in 1945 (Indo-Ceylon Dual Athletic Meet) where he competed in the men's 4×100 yards relay event alongside Summa Navaratnam, R. E. Kitto and Basil Henricus.

 In 1948, he was selected for the team that represented Ceylon at that year's Summer Olympics in London; the country had gained its independence from Britain that year.
 It was also historically Sri Lanka's first ever appearance at the Olympics.
-White was also chosen as the flag-bearer for Sri Lanka during the opening ceremony of the 1948 Summer Olympics.
+White was also chosen as the flag-bearer for the Dominion of Ceylon during the opening ceremony of the 1948 Summer Olympics.

 During the 1948 Summer Olympics trials, he surprisingly withdrew from competing in men's 100m and 400m events, a decision which did not go too well with the sports officials and the authorities at the times.

 He won silver in the 400-meter hurdles in the final on 31 July 1948, the first Olympic medal for Ceylon.
 He had trained for only about 3 months before the games while the gold medallist, Roy Cochran of the United States, had trained for about 4 years.
 Most importantly, White secured Sri Lanka's first ever Olympic medal in the county's debut appearance at the Games.
 His silver medal achievement came only two days after the opening ceremony of the Olympics.
 White's time, 51.8 seconds, was only 0.7 seconds behind Cochran; both times bettered the existing Olympic record.

 He competed in men's 200m event but was did not progress beyond first round.

 After the Olympic victory, White was welcomed at a ceremony at Trinity College and was honoured with the return of his 'Lion'.
 In his speech at the special assembly, White said: "[A]lthough my victory at the Olympics is prestigious, the 'Lion' makes me feel more honoured than that", and received the 'Lion' with open arms.
 The Government of Ceylon awarded him a scholarship to Loughborough University, where he won the Inter-University Challenge Shield.
 He was appointed a Member of the Order of the British Empire (MBE) and awarded the Helms World Trophy as the "Most Outstanding Athlete" in Asia.